certuna/Applescripts-for-Music/README.md

 ## Script 3: Explicit to Song Title

 Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless), not MP3 (id3v2).
+You also cannot set it yourself.

 This script does the next best thing: it simply takes the Song Title and adds (or removes) an Explicit symbol (🅴), so "Dick In A Box" becomes "Dick In A Box 🅴".
 Works in any music player.